 You are welcome to email me directly at gary.massey@masseyandcompanyCPA.com.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS audits, sales taxes and small business accounting and bookkeeping.
+Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS audits, sales taxes, small business accounting, and bookkeeping clean up services.